BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_2_Accessing_Bitcoind_with_Java.md

 [INFO] ------------------------------------------------------------------------```

 ```

+### Creating Alternative Projects

-Or if you use Gradle:
+If you use [Gradle]((https://gradle.org/releases/), you can instead run:
 ```groovy
 compile 'wf.bitcoin:JavaBitcoindRpcClient:1.1.0'
 ```

-If you want a sample project and some instructions on how to run it on the server that we just created, you can refer to the [Bitcoind Java Sample Project](https://github.com/brunocvcunha/bitcoind-java-client-sample/).
+If you want a sample project and some instructions on how to run it on the server that you just created, you can refer to the [Bitcoind Java Sample Project](https://github.com/brunocvcunha/bitcoind-java-client-sample/).

 ## Build Your Connection